We researched over 25,000 proposals worth $270 million dollars to find the key differences between winning and losing proposals.

 Timing can often make the difference landing a client and missing out.

-Proposals can be tedious chores if you're starting from scratch every time.
+Project proposals can be tedious chores if you're starting from scratch every time.
 But they don't have to be.

 Following the winning business proposal templates below will save you time and streamline and proposal-writing process.